learn-co-curriculum/react-ts-react-app-example/README.md

 reload,' and update the app in the browser.
 If there are app-breaking errors in your code, the browser will display those errors instead.

-We'll start by exploring the JavaScript code for this sample app in the `src` directory.
+We'll start by exploring the code for this sample app in the `src` directory.

-## index.js
+## index.tsx

+The first thing we'll notice upon opening the `src` folder is that some files have a curious extension: `.tsx`.
+This indicates to TypeScript that the file will include some JSX code.
+If we had given these files just the `.ts` extension, any JSX code written inside would not work.

+We will learn what exactly JSX is later in this lesson, but we felt it important to note that difference in file extension.
+Now, let's get into the contents of the `index.tsx` file.

-The "entry point" into our application — the first JavaScript code that will run when our app starts up — is in the `src/index.js` file.
-Open that file in your text editor.
+This file is called the "entry point" into our application.
+It contains the code that will be run first when our app starts up.
+Open it in your text editor.
 Inside, you'll see something like this:

 ```jsx
 import React from "react";